BalaKrishnanCodeSpace/Airbnb_Analysis/README.md

 5. Explore the Application
 You can now explore the different features and functionalities of the Streamlit application as per your requirements.

+## Features
+- Data Visualization: Visualize Airbnb data using interactive charts and maps.
+- Streamlit Integration: Utilize Streamlit to create a user-friendly web interface for data exploration.
+- MongoDB Connectivity: Connect to MongoDB Atlas to retrieve and analyze Airbnb data stored in the cloud.
+- Power BI Integration: Embed Power BI visualizations within the Streamlit app for enhanced data presentation.